Tuesday, 12 March 2024

 The track is indistinct in several places

-The Doulgas Track, indistinct at times, climbs to reach the Kuranda-Cairns railway line, crossing via a metal overpass.
+The Douglas Track, indistinct at times, climbs to reach the Kuranda-Cairns railway line, crossing via a metal overpass.
 In 1888, during the construction of the line, a huge navvy camp boasting three hotels was located between here and Glacier Rock.
 Nowadays, the Kuranda Scenic Railway is one of Cairns' most popular tourist attractions, partly because it stops at the spectacular Barron Falls (not visible on this hike).
-It would be great if you could time your hike to intercept the train but it only runs up and down a handful of times each day.
+It would be great if you could time your hike to intercept the train, but it only runs up and down a handful of times each day.

 A view into Barron Gorge below Red Peak